 This is not the first time bird-like drones have been seen.
 In 2012, the Nanjing University of Aeronautics and Astronautics created an eagle-sized robot bird known as Tian Ying.
 There is also a high-altitude one being developed by the Harbin Institute of Technology.

 The tech is not limited to China, either.
 In 2013, none other than the US Army acquired more than 30 drones that looked like raptors from Prioria Robotics, a company based in Florida, USA.
-Clear Flight Solutions, a Dutch company, is also producing drones that look like birds.
+Clear Flight Solutions, is also producing drones that look like birds.
 The skies definitely are not what they used to be.